open access

 Abstract

 Background: Diabetes, among multiple systemic harmful health issues, also may deteriorate normal regenerative and reparative functions of periodontium.
-The aim of this research was to study the role of periodontal ligament in tissue remodeling under the orthodontic appliance stimulation in two rat experimental models (healthy Wistar rats and Goto-Kakizaki, rodent model of non-obese type 2 diabetes).
+The aim of this research was to study the role of periodontal ligament in tissue remodelling under the orthodontic appliance stimulation in two rat experimental models (healthy Wistar rats and Goto-Kakizaki, rodent model of non-obese type 2 diabetes).

-Results: Goto-Kakizaki control rats showed statistically significantly higher cellularity in comparison with Wistar control rats (p<0.001).
-Both applied groups (WI 44.63±6.68; GK 79.58±10.06) also showed statistically significantly higher cellularity (p<0.001) in comparison with control groups (WI 34.48±6.92; GK 45.31±11.18).
-Applied groups (WI 0.197±0.2; GK 0.126±0.083) had statistically significant higher values of Kappa curvature in comparison with control groups (WI 0.023±0.011; GK 0.037±0.011) (WI appliance vs. WI control p<0.001; GK appliance vs. GK control p<0.05).
+Results: Goto-Kakizaki control rats showed statistically significantly higher cellularity in comparison with Wistar control rats (p < 0.001).
+Both applied groups (WI 44.63 ± 6.68; GK 79.58 ± 10.06) also showed statistically significantly higher cellularity (p < 0.001) in comparison with control groups (WI 34.48 ± 6.92; GK 45.31 ± 11.18).
+Applied groups (WI 0.197 ± 0.2; GK 0.126 ± 0.083) had statistically significant higher values of Kappa curvature in comparison with control groups (WI 0.023 ± 0.011; GK 0.037 ± 0.011) (WI appliance vs. WI control: p < 0.001; GK appliance vs. GK control: p < 0.05).
 Agitated periodontal ligament caused different degrees of cementoclasia and additionally dentinoclasia, altering the natural root curvature.
-In extremely cases, root apex was damaged and dental pulp was altered.

 Abstract

 Background: Diabetes, among multiple systemic harmful health issues, also may deteriorate normal regenerative and reparative functions of periodontium.
-The aim of this research was to study the role of periodontal ligament in tissue remodeling under the orthodontic appliance stimulation in two rat experimental models (healthy Wistar rats and Goto-Kakizaki, rodent model of non-obese type 2 diabetes).
+The aim of this research was to study the role of periodontal ligament in tissue remodelling under the orthodontic appliance stimulation in two rat experimental models (healthy Wistar rats and Goto-Kakizaki, rodent model of non-obese type 2 diabetes).

-Results: Goto-Kakizaki control rats showed statistically significantly higher cellularity in comparison with Wistar control rats (p<0.001).
-Both applied groups (WI 44.63±6.68; GK 79.58±10.06) also showed statistically significantly higher cellularity (p<0.001) in comparison with control groups (WI 34.48±6.92; GK 45.31±11.18).
-Applied groups (WI 0.197±0.2; GK 0.126±0.083) had statistically significant higher values of Kappa curvature in comparison with control groups (WI 0.023±0.011; GK 0.037±0.011) (WI appliance vs. WI control p<0.001; GK appliance vs. GK control p<0.05).
+Results: Goto-Kakizaki control rats showed statistically significantly higher cellularity in comparison with Wistar control rats (p < 0.001).
+Both applied groups (WI 44.63 ± 6.68; GK 79.58 ± 10.06) also showed statistically significantly higher cellularity (p < 0.001) in comparison with control groups (WI 34.48 ± 6.92; GK 45.31 ± 11.18).
+Applied groups (WI 0.197 ± 0.2; GK 0.126 ± 0.083) had statistically significant higher values of Kappa curvature in comparison with control groups (WI 0.023 ± 0.011; GK 0.037 ± 0.011) (WI appliance vs. WI control: p < 0.001; GK appliance vs. GK control: p < 0.05).
 Agitated periodontal ligament caused different degrees of cementoclasia and additionally dentinoclasia, altering the natural root curvature.
-In extremely cases, root apex was damaged and dental pulp was altered.

 Keywords